Roux-en-Y Gastric Bypass Weight-Loss Surgery

 - Your surgeon may use laparoscopy.
-They will make several small cuts (incisions) in your abdomen.
-The surgeon will then insert a laparoscope and put small surgery tools into these incisions.
+They will make several small incisions in your belly.
+The surgeon will then insert a laparoscope and put small surgical tools into these incisions.

 - The surgeon will use a laparoscopic stapler to make a small stomach pouch with the upper part of your stomach.

-- The surgeon then uses the stapler to divide the upper part of your small intestine into a tube with two ends.
+- The surgeon then uses the stapler to divide the upper part of your small intestine into a tube with 2 ends.